Array Type Manipulation In C++ - C++ Programming Tutorial

 • 5.
 Using Multidimensional Arrays:

-C++ provides multidimensional arrays, which are arrays of arrays.
-These arrays can have several dimensions, such as 2D, 3D, and others.
+C++ offers multidimensional arrays, which consist of arrays nested within arrays.
+These arrays can be structured with various dimensions, like 2D, 3D, and beyond.

 Example: